 Orangeburg, New York

-Situated on 23 acres at 1 Ramland Road in Orangeburg, New York, the 232,000 sq. ft. data center is near the region’s major highways.
-The property is just 22 miles from Midtown Manhattan and synchronous with Manhattan, Connecticut, and key facilities in New Jersey.
+Occupying 23 acres of land at 1 Ramland Road in Orangeburg, New York, the 232,000 sq. ft. data center is positioned near the region’s major highways.
+The property is just 22 miles from Midtown Manhattan, and is synchronous with Manhattan, Connecticut, and key facilities in New Jersey.

-The facility is an optimal location for latency-sensitive applications, business continuity and disaster recovery facilities.
+The data center is in an optimal location for latency-sensitive applications, business continuity and disaster recovery facilities.
 The state-of-the-art building is designed to meet the highest standards of infrastructure requirements to service the New York and New Jersey markets.
 Ample access to power satisfies and exceeds critical networks’ needs for connectivity.
-With 2N and N+1 power available, our Orangeburg data center is ready to meet the most stringent requirements.
+With 2N and N+1 power available, our Orangeburg, NY data center is ready to meet the most stringent requirements.

-Enterprise-ready colocation services designed to meet your needs no matter your business size.
-Plus we scale with you as you grow.
+Enterprise-ready colocation services that meet your needs – no matter the business size – and scale with you as you grow.

-- Access to connectivity hubs at 60 Hudson and 111 8th Avenue.
+- Access to connectivity hubs in Manhattan at 60 Hudson and 111 8th Avenue

 - 24 MW provisioned in an N+2 scheme

 - Two 13.2 kv utility circuits fed by separate substations